gnosis/dx-docs/source/cli.md

 # CLI
-The Command Line Interface is a very useful tool to trigger smart contract operations such as:
+The Command Line Interface is a very useful tool to trigger smart contract operations such as the following:
 * Get the DutchX account **balance** for any account.
 * **Deposit** or **withdraw** funds into/from your DutchX account balance.
 * Check the **state** of a given token pair: Auction index, sell/buy volume,